hr-survey.com

 Unsatisfactory Satisfactory Exceptional

-1. Locates the equipment and supplies needed for the project.
+1. Correctly estimates the cost of supplies for the project.

 Part 3: Individual Productivity and/or SMART Goals